alifathi-h1/showcar-icons/readme.md

         height: 64px;
     }

+## Inline Icons

+We recommend to use inline icons if you need to include icons just on one single page.
+For further details see the [docs](./docs/index.html) and [CSS-Tricks](https://css-tricks.com/svg-symbol-good-choice-icons/)

 ## How to contribute:

 If you need some additional icons within showcar-icons just add them to the icons folder or another subfolder.
 Afterwards it is necessary to create the showcar-icons.min.js again.